T1V0h/DuMaMay/README.md

 <a href="http://tinypic.com?ref=2eqdlld" target="_blank"><img src="http://i64.tinypic.com/2eqdlld.jpg" border="0" alt="Image and video hosting by TinyPic"></a>

 # How do I install this?
-Open project in Xcode and Run it to your iDevice
+1. Open project in Xcode and Run it to your iDevice.
+2. Get ipa here https://github.com/T1V0h/DuMaMay/releases/download/4.0/DuMaMay.ipa and use cydia impactor to sideload app.
+3. Run "compile.sh" in terminal and sideload ipa file using jtool.

 # Is this a full jailbreak?
 Yes.
 Once you run it, Cydia will be installed.